• Disease Overview

 • Have artificial heart valves and cardiac devices such as pacemakers

-• Rheumatic fever causing abnormal valve function (mainly in developing countries)
+• Had rheumatic fever causing abnormal valve function (mainly in developing countries)

-• Certain congenital defects-those defects such as atrial septal defect or patent ductus arteriosus that are repaired do not increase the risk of developing IE.
+• Have certain congenital heart defects (Defects such as atrial septal defect or patent ductus arteriosus that are repaired do not increase the risk of developing IE.)

 • Use intravenous drugs